Coco-Jambo/TonyHawkSkateSimulator/README.md

 ## Context

 This program was developed as an integrative project for the final course (420-204-RE) of the Computer Science & Mathematics collegial program.
+I do not wish for anyone to copy it, as it was a collaborative effort between all 4 collaborators who worked hard on it.

 ## Program description